tofumatt/face-value/README.md

-# argent #
+# Face Value #

 Currency conversion using actual denominations.

 # License #

-This program is free software; it is distributed under an [MIT License](http://github.com/tofumatt/argent/blob/master/LICENSE.txt).
+This program is free software; it is distributed under an [MIT License](http://github.com/tofumatt/face-value/blob/master/LICENSE.txt).

 ---